 - Beware of Auto-Lock.

 Under iPhone->Settings->General you’ll find Auto-Lock.
-After the user-specified duration of inactivity, the iPhone automatically goes to sleep as a battery conservation measure (since the display itself is a big battery drain).
+After the user-specified duration of inactivity, the iPhone automatically goes to sleep.

-Of the nine GPS apps in which we tested Auto-Lock, four of them did not respect that setting, and the iPhone stayed on indefinitely if the application was in the foreground.
+Of the nine GPS apps in which we tested Auto-Lock, four of them did not respect that setting (including Gaia GPS), and the iPhone stayed on indefinitely if the application was in the foreground.

-Whichever app you choose, make sure you test to see if it prevents Auto-Lock from engaging and adjust your behavior accordingly.
+Whichever app you choose, you should test to see if it prevents Auto-Lock from engaging and adjust your behavior accordingly.

 - Keep the iPhone warm.